aws-powertools/powertools-lambda-typescript/docs/index.md

 ### Lambda Layer

-???+ warning "As of now, Container Image deployment (OCI) or inline Lambda functions do not support Lambda Layers."
+??? warning "As of now, Container Image deployment (OCI) or inline Lambda functions do not support Lambda Layers"

 [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html){target="_blank"} is a .zip file archive that can contain additional code, pre-packaged dependencies, data,  or configuration files.
 Layers promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.

 You can include Lambda Powertools Lambda Layer using [AWS Lambda Console](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html#invocation-layers-using){target="_blank"}, or your preferred deployment framework.

-??? note "Note: Click to expand and copy any regional Lambda Layer ARN"
+??? note "Click to expand and copy any regional Lambda Layer ARN"

     | Region           | Layer ARN                                                                                                    |
     | ---------------- | ------------------------------------------------------------------------------------------------------------ |